tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 - This demo is going to set up an audio context that is connected to a frequency analyzer, and will display the audio frequency data in an HTML table.
 The code is 100% complete and functioning.
 - First, make sure you can get this working.
 See the HW exercise linked above with how to deal with the CORS issue.
 - Things to try:
-  - increase the sampling rate
+  - increase the sampling rate - it needs to be a power-of-2 number like 16, 32, 64 etc

 **web-audio-1.html**